 QS Energy, Inc. ("QS Energy", "Company") was incorporated on February 18, 1998, as a Nevada Corporation under the name Mandalay Capital Corporation.
 The Company changed its name to Save the World Air, Inc. on February 11, 1999.
-Effective August 11, 2015, the Company changed its name to QS Energy, Inc. The Company's common stock is quoted under the symbol "QSEP" on the Over-the-Counter Bulletin Board.
+Effective August 11, 2015, the Company changed its name to QS Energy, Inc. The Company's common stock is quoted under the symbol "QSEP" on the Over-the-Counter Bulletin Board (Pink Sheets).
 More information including the Company's fact sheet, logos and media articles are available at our corporate website, www.qsenergy.com.

 QS Energy develops and seeks to commercialize energy efficiency technologies that assist in meeting increasing global energy demands, improving the economics of oil transport, and reducing greenhouse gas emissions.
 The Company's intellectual properties include a portfolio of domestic and international patents, a substantial portion of which have been developed in conjunction with and exclusively licensed from Temple University of Philadelphia, PA ("Temple").
 QS Energy's primary technology is called Applied Oil Technology (AOT), a commercial-grade crude oil pipeline transportation flow-assurance product.
 Engineered specifically to reduce pipeline pressure loss, increase pipeline flow rate and capacity, and reduce shippers' reliance on diluents and drag reducing agents to meet pipeline maximum viscosity requirements, AOT is a 100% solid-state system that in a lab and other tests has shown to reduce crude oil viscosity by applying a high intensity electrical field to crude oil while in transit.
-AOT technology has shown to deliver reductions in crude oil viscosity and pipeline pressure loss as demonstrated in independent third-party tests performed by the U.S. Department of Energy, the PetroChina Pipeline R&D Center, and ATS RheoSystems, a division of CANNONTM, at full-scale test facilities in the U.S. and China, and under commercial operating to initial demonstration and continued testing in advance of our goal of seeking commercial acceptance and adoption by the upstream and midstream pipeline marketplace.
-The Company continues to devote the bulk of efforts to the promotion, design, testing and the commercial manufacturing and test operations of crude oil pipeline products in the upstream and midstream energy sector.
+AOT technology has shown to deliver reductions in crude oil viscosity and pipeline pressure loss as demonstrated in independent third-party tests performed by the U.S. Department of Energy, the PetroChina Pipeline R&D Center, and ATS RheoSystems, a division of CANNONTM, at full-scale test facilities in the U.S. and China, and under commercial operating conditions on one of North America's largest high-volume crude oil pipelines.
+The AOT product is still in development and testing and has transitioned from laboratory testing to initial demonstration and continued testing in advance of our goal of seeking commercial acceptance and adoption by the upstream and midstream pipeline marketplace.
+The Company continues to devote the bulk of efforts to the promotion, design, testing and the commercial manufacturing and test operations of crude oil pipeline products in the upstream and midstream nergy sector.
 QS Energy's efforts in the foregoing regard have been substantially hampered by a lack of capital.
-The Company should be able to continue its efforts to commercialize its AOT product during 2021 only if sufficient capital is raised to do so.
-The Company can provide no assurances in its ability to rais
+The Company should be able t